awsdocs/amazon-connect-admin-guide/doc_source/associate-phone-number.md

 1. Click on the number to edit it\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/click-on-phone-number.png)

 1. Expand **Contact flow / IVR**, and select the contact flow to associate with the phone number\.
-When a contact calls the number, they will be connected to that contact flow\.
+Only published contact flows are listed\.

 1. Choose **Save**\.
+When a contact calls the number, they are connected to that contact flow\.